 - Restore previously backed up files, recovering disk sectors to an earlier state

 - Repair or rebuild a corrupt or damaged MBR

 - Keep a safe copy of your MBR online, located securely in the Firesage Cloud

 - Manage disk partitions, including... create partition, delete partition, set active/bootable partition, set hidden or visible, and change partition type

 - Support for both removable and fixed disks.
 In fact, all operations can be performed on any disk in the system

 - Secure wipe the MBR or entire disk

 - Included Bootable media iso file, to help repair systems that can no longer boot

 MBR Repair if necessary, otherwise Protect!

-You never know when accidents may happen or malware may strike.
-MBRWizard can certainly repair a corrupt MBR, but why wait until disaster strikes?
+You never know when disaster may strike due to an accident or malware attack.
+MBRWizard can certainly repair a corrupt MBR, but why wait until things have gone wrong and data has been lost?
 Check out MBRWizard Suite today ... and save yourself the headache of data recovery later!